yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 Transactions and isolation modifiers semantics is identical to the POJO semantics.
 For more information about transactions, see the [Transaction Management|Transaction Management] page.

-Optimistic locking is disabled by default with {{Document}} entries (same as with POJO).
+Optimistic locking is disabled by default with `Document` entries (same as with POJO).
 To enable it, modify the type introduction code and set the optimistic locking support.
 For example:

 {gdeck:os_simple_space|top}
 {gcard:Spring Namespace Configuration}